Investigative Interviewing

 • values, ethics and conflict of interest

-and any other field of investigation.
 The course is a great introduction to interviewing for those new to conducting investigations, and an excellent refresher for the more experienced.

 • Introduction To Interviewing

-• What qualities should a good interviewer have?
+• What makes a good interviewer?

 • The 3 Stages Of The Interviewing Process